centarro/commerce-docs/docs/v2/developer-guide/products/product-management.md

 ## Code recipes

-  If you want to write custom code to programatically create or manage products, you can use these code recipes as a starting point.
+  If you want to write custom code to programmatically create or manage products, you can use these code recipes as a starting point.

 **Create:**